girishchandranc/autosarfactory/README.md

 - Autosar Explorer - A simple tree which shows all elements in the model.
 - Property view - Info about property and its corresponding values of the selected element in autosar explorer.
 - Referenced by view - This views list elements which references the selected element in autosar explorer.
 - Search view - Provision to search any elements in the model.
+The type of search can be selected through a combobox at the top of the view.
+(Currently only searching by short name is implemented;this is planned to be extended in the future with other types of search e.g. search by refference, regular expressions...).

 ## Examples
 Please check the script inside the `Examples` folder which creates a basic communication matrix.